moontails/moontails/README.md

 ### greetings traveller! 👋

 about me:

+- computer science at UIUC, RVCE
+- battle tested at Akamai, Expedia, Amazon and Twilio
+- climbing > hiking > running > walking > dreaming > sleep > idle
 - currently in love with containerization
 - core tenant : least principles & yagni
-- dream big and then go!
+- dream big and go!
-- automate to simplify
 - love life but more importantly live life!

-- climbing > hiking > running > walking > dreaming > sleep > idle
+#mountaineer #writer #explorer

 <!--
 **moontails/moontails** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.